ZDRAVKA TODOROVA

 • "A Veblenian Feminist Articulation of Monetary Theory of Production" (2015).

-• "From Monetary Theory of Production to Culture-Nature Life Process: A Feminist-Istitutional Elaborations of Social Provisioning" (2014)
+• "From Monetary Theory of Production to Culture-Nature Life Process: Feminist-Istitutional Elaborations of Social Provisioning" (2014)

 • "Consumption as a Social Process within Capitalism and Social Provisioning: Implications for Heterodox Economics" (2013)